Viktor Stålberg: Carolina Hurricanes (2016–2017)

+In the 2016–17 season, after recording 12 points (nine goals, three assists) in 57 contests with the Hurricanes, who were out of playoff contention, Stålberg was traded to the Ottawa Senators in exchange for a 2017 third-round draft choice on 28 February 2017.
+After finishing the remainder of the season with two goals and two assists for four points in 18 games, Stålberg and the Senators would go on a lengthy playoff run in the 2017 playoffs by defeating the Boston Bruins in six games and Stålberg's former team, the New York Rangers in six games in the first two rounds before losing to the Pittsburgh Penguins in the third round in seven games, one win short from the Stanley Cup Finals.
+Stålberg finished the 2017 playoffs playing in 17 games with no goals, two assists and points recorded.
+After the playoffs ended, it was revealed that many players on the Senators had been playing through injuries including Stålberg himself, who had played through rib and abdominal injuries.

+Stints in the Kontinental Hockey League and Swiss National League (2017–2021)

-On 11 July 2017, Stalberg left the NHL as a free agent and agreed to a two-year contract with EV Zug of the National League (NL).
+Unable to gain a contract extension with the Senators or a new contract with any other NHL team, Stålberg left the NHL as a free agent after eight seasons and agreed to a two-year contract with EV Zug of the National League (NL) on 11 July 2017.
 He instantly became an impact player in Switzerland, collecting 22 goals and 50 points in 48 games and in the 2017–18 season.
-Placing 4th in overall league points, Stalberg also earned selection to the NL Media All-Star Team and named as the NL Media's Best Forward.
+Placing fourth in league points, Stålberg also earned selection to the NL Media All-Star Team and named as the NL Media's Best Forward.

-In the following 2018–19 season, Stalberg appeared in just 10 games before receiving and accepting an contract offer for the remainder of the year to leave Zug and move to the KHL with Avangard Omsk on 30 October 2018.
+In the following 2018–19 season, Stålberg appeared in just 10 games before receiving and accepting a contract offer for the remainder of the year to leave Zug and move to the Kontinental Hockey League with Avangard Omsk on 30 October 2018.

-On April 26, 2019, Stalberg returned to Switzerland and agreed to a two-year contract through the 2020/21 season with HC Fribourg-Gottéron.
+On 26 April 2019, Stålberg returned to Switzerland and agreed to a two-year contract through the 2020–21 season with HC Fribourg-Gottéron.

+On 13 August 2021, Stålberg announced his retirement from professional ice hockey.